camunda/camunda-platform-helm/CONTRIBUTING.md

 [openshift_test.go](/charts/camunda-platform/test/integration/openshift_test.go).
 It's separate from the normal integration test suite as we need a specific base set of values to deploy the chart on OpenShift.
 This suite should only contain the following:

-- smoke tests which guarantee that all services can start, are minimally usable, and can communicate with each other (where applicable)
+- Smoke tests which guarantee that all services can start, are minimally usable, and can communicate with each other (where applicable)
 - OpenShift specific behavior tests

 Everything else should be in either the normal golden file tests, or the other integration tests.